AMD sees $2.13 billion in Q4 revenue thanks to Ryzen and Radeon refreshes

 AMD had 13.9% market share of x86 processors in the second quarter of 2019, compared to 6.7% share in the second quarter of 2015, according to Mercury Research.

 Non-GAAP revenue for the fourth quarter was $2.13 billion, up 50% from the fourth quarter of 2018, and up 18% quarter-over-quarter due to higher revenue in the Computing and Graphics segment, partially offset by lower revenue in the Enterprise, Embedded, and Semi-Custom segment.
-The Ryzen processors and Radeon graphics processing units were the best selling products, and average selling price was up compared to a year ago.
+The Ryzen processors and Radeon graphics processing units were the best-selling products, and average selling price was up compared to a year ago.

 Profits were up thanks to sales of higher-margin products.
 AMD now has about $1.5 billion in cash, compared to $1.21 billion in the prior quarter.
 It also paid off about $524 million in debut, resulting in a GAAP loss of $128 million.